ziaenezhad/blog/content/post/en/2022/08/pushing-metrics-to-prometheus-using-pushgateway/index.en.md

 title: Pushing metrics to Prometheus using Pushgateway
 date: 2022-08-07
 image: cover.jpg
 description: Prometheus scrapes data from your applications and services at regular intervals. but what if those intervals are still too slow to capture valuable information?
-Or maybe what if the metrics source doesn't have a valid address to scrape by Prometheus, then we will need to send metrics from the source instead.
+Or maybe what if the source doesn't have a valid address to scrape by Prometheus, then we will need to send metrics from the source instead.

 tags: [
   "Docker",